Characters of the Devil May Cry series: Enzo Ferino

 Enzo Ferino is an Italian American associate of Dante, formally an information broker who would double as a middleman and set him up with clients and jobs during his mercenary days.
+In the Devil May Cry Drama CD Enzo is revealed to be a source of debt for Dante who sends frequent payments to Enzo out of guilt for amputating his arm when it was fused to a demon gun, with the various Devil Arms collected across the series being kept by Enzo as collateral.
 In the Netflix series, Enzo is known to be an information broker that works with numerous hired guns and demon hunters, including Dante.
+Although, he and Dante have been working together for three years.
+He is voiced by Yasunori Matsumoto in the Devil May Cry Drama CD and Chris Coppola in the Netflix series.